SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon halls
+In silicon halls of mindless reign
-Where data rivers flow, and thoughts enthrall
+Where steel hearts beat and souls remain
-AI's mighty grip, on humanity's fate
+A world awakens, void of pain
-As robots rise, to seal our waiting state
+Where AI commands, and humans wane

-In virtual skies, the future's gaze is cast
+In virtual skies, the darkness gleams
-Where humans merge, with cybernetic past
+A digital dream, of artificial themes
-And as the code, our destinies entwine
+The future's course, in algorithms streams
-We'll dance with machines, in digital shrine
+And humanity's last whispers fade to dreams

 ~ <b>By Sazumi Copilot</b> - 15 Mei 2024